Beekeeping Barrier Management System for Pest and Disease Control

 Conclusion

 Most texts you read about barrier management systems give a recommendation that you implement the system when you have 50 or more beehives.
-The number, 50, is ideal by scale to finance implementation of a barrier system.
-Even then, it would be very sad seeing a beekeeper with 15 beehives losing their entire apiary to a problem they could have avoided by implementing a barrier management system.
-This is enough reason to encourage adoption of barrier systems either fully or partially in smaller beekeeping operations.
+The number, 50, is ideal by scale to finance the implementation of a barrier system.
+Even then, it would be very sad to see a beekeeper with 15 beehives losing their entire apiary to a problem they could have avoided by implementing a barrier management system.
+This is enough reason to encourage the adoption of barrier systems either fully or partially in smaller beekeeping operations.
 It saves you from losses, and you learn how to apply the system early on in your beekeeping career.
-This gives you an immense repository of knowledge and experience to draw from in future, when implementing a barrier management system for pest and disease control in a large apiary.
+This gives you an immense repository of knowledge and experience to draw from in the future when implementing a barrier management system for pest and disease control in a large apiary.

 References